arfiiinn/freshersbatch-jul22/README.txt

 This is a read me text file.
 This is supposed to contain few lines.
 So here they are!
 This is a change.
+Another change.
 Author - Arfin Sayyed
 Employee at Capgemini as Software Associate.